RBVI/ChimeraX/docs/devel/tutorials/build_test_distribute.rst

 Distributing Bundles
 ====================

-With ChimeraX bundles being packages as standard Python wheel-format files, they can be distributed as plain files and installed using the ChimeraX ``toolshed install`` command.
+With ChimeraX bundles being packaged as standard Python wheel-format files, they can be distributed as plain files and installed using the ChimeraX ``toolshed install`` command.
 Thus, electronic mail, web sites and file